 Things to be careful of

-However, CellCept is not expected to affect your ability to drive a car or operate
+CellCept may affect your ability to drive a car or operate machinery.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you